All Episodes

 It's not complicated, but we need you to do this so that you can be matched up with donors who want to show you how much they love and support what you're doing in defense of freedom in this country.

-Uh and the uh uh the and the mechanism for this is just as easy as it can be.
+And the mechanism for this is just as easy as it can be.

 It's a small little form to fill out, nothing like you'd have to fill out for the government.

-Um in fact, I'm getting emails.
+In fact, I'm getting emails.

-I thought you're a big time capitalist.
+I thought you're a big-time capitalist.

-I am a big time capitalist.
+I am a big-time capitalist.

-We make you know, we make our profit.
+We make our profit.

 Don't worry about that.